BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 (stub - describe the lesser-used stuff)

+## DatabaseRestore: Easier Multi-File Restores

+If you use [Ola Hallengren's backup scripts](http://ola.hallengren.com), DatabaseRestore.sql helps you rapidly restore a database to the most recent point in time.

+Parameters include:

+* @Database
+* @RestoreDatabaseName
+* @BackupPathFull
+* @BackupPathLog
+* @MoveFiles, @MOveDataDrive, @MoveLogDrive
+* @TestRestore
+* @RunCheckDB
+* @ContinueLogs
+* @RunRecovery

+For information about how this works, see [Tara Kizer's white paper on Log Shipping 2.0 with Google Compute Engine.](https://BrentOzar.com/go/gce)

 ## Parameters Common to Many of the Stored Procedures

 * @Help = 1 - returns a result set or prints messages explaining the stored procedure's input and output.
 Make sure to check the Messages tab in SSMS to read it.